polkadot-fellows/RFCs/text/introduce-xcq.md

 3. Main Function Execution: The Executor calls the program's `main` function, passing serialized query arguments.

 4. Program Execution:
-   a.
-Type Checking: The program uses the `return_ty` function to ensure compatibility with supported chain extensions.
+   1. Type Checking: The program uses the `return_ty` function to ensure compatibility with supported chain extensions.
-   b.
-Query Execution: The program executes the query using `host_call` and performs custom computations.
+   2. Query Execution: The program executes the query using `host_call` and performs custom computations.
-   c.
-Result Serialization: The program serializes the result, writes it to shared memory, and returns the pointer and length to the executor.
+   3. Result Serialization: The program serializes the result, writes it to shared memory, and returns the pointer and length to the executor.

 5. Result Retrieval: The Executor reads the result from shared memory and returns it to the caller.

-This structure allows for flexible, type-safe querying across different blockchain implementations while maintaining a consistent interface for developers.

 ## Drawbacks

 ### Performance issues

 - XCQ Query Program Size: The size of XCQ query programs should be optimized to ensure efficient storage and transmission via XCMP/HRMP.
-The specification should define a target size limit for query programs and outline strategies for reducing program size without compromising functionality.
-This may include techniques such as:
+Some strategies to address this issue include:
   - Exploring modular program structures that allow for separate storage and transmission of core logic and supporting elements.
 PolkaVM supports spliting the program into multiple modules.
   - Establishing guidelines for optimizing dynamic memory usage within query programs